platformsh/platformsh-docs/docs/src/development/submodules.md

 To fix this, follow these steps:

-1. Change your modules declarations to use SSH for URLs.
+1. Change your module declarations to use SSH for URLs.

-    So your existing declaration might look like this:
+    Your existing declaration might look like this:

     ```bash {location=".gitmodules"}
     [submodule "support/module"]